openstack-archive/fuel-library/deployment/puppet/ovs/README.md

 If you not define type for port (or define '') -- ovs-vsctl will have default behavior (see http://openvswitch.org/cgi-bin/ovsman.cgi?page=utilities%2Fovs-vsctl.8).

-You can add --may-exist option to the ovs-vsctl utility if it's necessary.
+You can use skip_existing option if you not want interrupt configuration during adding existing port or bridge.

 ---
 this module based on https://github.com/ekarlso/puppet-vswitch